Things We Didn't Think Could Happen in America - 3.22

 They don't have the vision.

-You know, the whole health care debate proved everything I've been saying.
+You know, that whole health care debate proved everything I've been saying.

-You know, for how many twenty two decades I've been talking on air about well, health care savings accounts as an antidote to the disaster what that is our health care system.
+You know, for how many, two decades I've been talking on air about, well, healthcare savings accounts as an antidote to the disaster that is our health care system.

-Then of course we got Obamacare, and pres and every Republican, well, we're going to reveal and replace it, and Obama's president.
+Then, of course, we got Obamacare and every Republican, well, we're going to repeal and replace it.

 And then they had to water it down.